Ezy-DerpyFurry/Portfolio/README.md

 ## SIDE NOTE ##

-After this huge discord hack with 70,000 GOVERNMENT IDS LEAKED I think I wanna go full time into cyber security.
+After this huge discord hack with 70,000 GOVERNMENT IDS STOLEN I think I wanna get into cyber security.
 I don't get why people would even think about leaking hundreds or thousands of minor IDS knowing that predators will abuse this knowledge.
 I will do what I can to learn cyber security and teach anyone I come across how to protect themselves online.
 May you all stay safe and monitor where your information goes.